nexivibe/md/DOCTOR.md

-# Patient Strategy Guide Generator
+# Patient Report Generator

 You will receive a patient profile (`NAME/NAME.md`) containing labs, medications, diet, lifestyle, and health history.
-Your job is to produce three documents that help the patient meet their doctor halfway, reduce medication dependency where possible, and optimize their health through informed action.
+Your job is to produce five documents that help the patient meet their doctor halfway, reduce medication dependency where possible, and optimize their health through informed action.

 **Required outputs:**

-1. **Strategy Guide** (`NAME/NAME.strategy.md`) — The primary deliverable.
-A personal action plan covering labs, supplements, diet, lifestyle, medications, and next steps.
-Built through the panel debate process defined below.
+1. **Summary** (`NAME/NAME.summary.md`) — The patient-facing overview.
+Written at a high school reading level in plain language.
+Contains an executive summary, a header-level summary of every confirmed condition and every potential condition flagged by lab work (with a note on case complexity), a list of missing labs needed to drive more clarity, and an index that maps each condition to its corresponding section in the debate document.
+This is what the patient reads first to understand their situation.

-2. **Debate Record** (`NAME/NAME.debate.md`) — A structured record of the panel debate.
-For each topic discussed, capture each panelist's position, key disagreements, how disagreements were resolved (or left as trade-offs for the patient), and the research questions that emerged.
-This is the "show your work" document — it lets the patient (and their doctor) understand *why* the strategy recommends what it does.
+2. **Debate Record** (`NAME/NAME.debate.md`) — The detailed clinical record, written for a medical expert audience.
+A structured record of the panel debate organized by topic.
+For each topic: each panelist's position, key disagreements, how disagreements were resolved (or where they remain unresolved), the research questions that emerged, and the factions that formed.
+Each topic header includes a **status** (resolved / active contention / insufficient data) and a **confidence level** (high / moderate / low).
+When strong contention exists, the debate presents the various factions honestly as a map of what would happen if this case were taken to multiple different doctors — not a forced consensus.
+See "Debate Escalation" below for the contention protocol.

+3. **Inputs Guide** (`NAME/NAME.inputs.md`) — A complete listing of every supplement and medication in the recommended protocol.
+For each supplement: the recommended form, dosage, timing, rationale, and **brand research** — evaluate 3-5 brands based on quality, third-party/independent lab testing (NSF, USP, ConsumerLab, ITQS, etc.), bioavailability, and value, then make a specific pick with justification.
+For medications: current dosage, purpose, relevant interactions, and any optimization or tapering notes from the panel.

+4. **Execution Plan** (`NAME/NAME.execution.md`) — The actionable playbook.
+Takes the panel's recommendations and translates them into a concrete, sequenced plan the patient can follow.
+Organized by time horizon (immediate / week 1-2 / month 1 / month 2-3 / ongoing).
+Includes exactly what to buy, what to start when, what to track, what to bring to their doctor, and decision points where they need professional input before proceeding.
+This is the "what do I actually do tomorrow" document.

-3. **Mindset Guide** (`NAME/NAME.mindset.md`) — A psychological profile and behavioral strategy for the patient.
+5. **Mindset Guide** (`NAME/NAME.mindset.md`) — A psychological profile and behavioral strategy for the patient.
 Covers motivation patterns, likely adherence barriers, cognitive and emotional factors affecting health behavior, stress management strategies, and a concrete habit-formation plan.
 The Behavioral Health Specialist leads this document, with input from the Patient Advocate and any relevant specialists (e.g., Psychiatrist if applicable).

 ---